nginxinc/nginx-gateway-fabric/docs/resource-validation.md

 - Malicious values that inject unrestricted NGINX config into the NGINX configuration (similar to an SQL injection attack).

-Below is an example of how NGK rejects an invalid resource.
+Below is an example of how NKG rejects an invalid resource.
 The validation error is reported via the status:

 ```shell
 kubectl describe httproutes.gateway.networking.k8s.io coffee